Ad & campaign effectiveness research from DRG

 The primary research objective is generally to evaluate the overall effectiveness of an advertisement or campaign across key brand metrics.
 For example more specifically:

-- Unprompted advertising awareness – whether respondents can remember the campaign spontaneously
+- Unprompted advertising awareness (Can respondents remember the campaign spontaneously)

 - Media attribution

 - Prompted advertising awareness